Art 103 – History of Art: Prehistoric to Gothic

 A research paper on an artist, a work of art, a building/monument, a movement, or topic covered in class.

 Reference books and online databases are a great place to begin your research.
-Just a few examples of reference books and databases related to art & biography are listed below.
+A few examples of reference books and databases related to art and biography are listed below.

 These resources are available in the Luria Library Reference section.
 You can take notes or pages can be photocopied at ten cents a page.